What are Fundamental Duties?

 According to the judgments of the Supreme Court, if any law seeks to provide sense to fundamental duties or influence them while the constitutional validity of the law is being determined, that particular law might be considered reasonable in consideration of Article 14 or Article 19 of the Constitution.
 Thus, such a law is saved from unconstitutionality.

-The court also mentioned that States could make their independent laws to foil violations of FDs.
+The Supreme Court also mentioned that States could make their independent laws to foil violations of FDs.
 TROs or court orders cannot impose Fundamental duties.

 These are the legal accountabilities given to the citizens of India to accomplish in favour of the country and society.